 Comfort

 Check if the product is comfortable in your skin and other body parts.
 You will be wrapping the Keffiyeh around your neck, head, and face; thus, it mustn't irritate you.
-Make sure not to buy a product because it only looks good but doesn't feel good.
+Make sure not to buy a product because it only looks good, but it doesn't feel good.
 Its comfort must be your top priority.

 Durability